While savings accounts may seem like a safe place to keep your hard-earned cash, low interest rates mean it is not always the best option

 The irony is that saving may be more risky than investing in a global multi-asset fund if it does not protect the real value of your assets in the long run

-Inflation is currently 2.6%, according to the Office for National Statistics.
-That means that in order to buy something that cost £100 12 months ago, you would need £102.60 today.
-In order for your money to retain its purchasing power, it would have needed to be in an account paying at least 2.6% interest over the past year.
+At the time of writing, in August 2017, inflation was 2.6%, according to the Office for National Statistics.
+That means that in order to buy something that cost £100 in 2016, you would have needed £102.60 in 2017.
+In order for your money to retain its purchasing power, it would have needed to be in an account paying at least 2.6% interest over that past year.
 Unfortunately, there isn’t a single savings account available at present that pays 2.6% – in fact you’ll be lucky to get one paying more than 2%.

 If you want to see a real return on your money, you need to move up the risk ladder in order to improve your returns.